Securities Class Action Remind - GuruFocus.com

-The law firm of Kessler+Topaz+Meltzer+%26amp%3B+Check%2C+LLP (www.ktmc.com) informs investors that a securities class action lawsuit has been filed in the United States District Court for the District of Massachusetts against Charles River Laboratories International, Inc. (“Charles River”) (NYSE%3A+CRL).
-The action charges Charles River with violations of the federal securities laws, including omissions and fraudulent misrepresentations relating to the company’s business, operations, and prospects.
-As a result of Charles River’s materially misleading statements and omissions to the public, Charles River’s investors have suffered significant losses.
+The law firm of Kessler+Topaz+Meltzer+%26amp%3B+Check%2C+LLP (www.ktmc.com) informs investors that a securities class action lawsuit has been filed in the United States District Court for the Western District of Pennsylvania against Viatris Inc. (“Viatris”) (NASDAQ%3AVTRS).
+The action charges Viatris with violations of the federal securities laws, including omissions and fraudulent misrepresentations relating to the company’s business, operations, and prospects.
+As a result of Viatris’s materially misleading statements and omissions to the public, Viatris’s investors have suffered significant losses.

 CONTACT AN ATTORNEY TO DISCUSS YOUR RIGHTS: